MWessel27/multi-threaded-server/readme.txt

-# Multithreaded Server
-# Description
-A Multi-Thread Server with a Thread Pool.

-# Part 1: Getting Started
-1. Clone this repo
-2. scp the executed files to linprog
-    - `scp -r server 'username'@linprog.cs.fsu.edu:/home/majors/'username'/'project directory'`
-3. ssh into linprog and navigate to /'project directory'/server
-4. Run `make`

-# Questions
-# A verbal description of the structure of your threadpool implementation, including a list of any design decisions you made.
+• A verbal description of the structure of your threadpool implementation, including a list of any design decisions you made.

 Starting with the threadpool structure, it is composed of a thread count, a queue count to hold the number of threads in the queue, a shutdown flag, a mutex, conditional variable,